-If you are simply printing the objects and looking at that output, the string representations of API v2 models/objects only include the default attributes that are guaranteed to exist.
+If you are simply printing the objects and looking at that output, the string representations of API v2 models/objects only include the default fields that are guaranteed to exist.

-The objects themselves still include the relevant data, which you can access as attributes or by key, like a dictionary.
+The objects themselves still include the relevant data, which you can access as attributes or by subscription.